Make Your Bedroom a Place to Relax

 Clean Out Dressers, Armoires, Nightstands, Bookcases and more

 If you find clothes you do not wear, donate them.
-If you have older sheets for your bed you don’t use, throw them out.
+If you have older sheets for your bed you don’t use, donate them or throw them out.
 We are looking to minimize as much as possible.
 If you don’t need it, don’t keep it.

 Remove Dust and Dirt from Furniture